ducandu/MaRLEnE/docs/unreal_engine_4_games_as_reinforcement_environments.md

 In the Unreal world, each game lives in its own folder (where ever that is) and all its settings, assets, scripts, etc.. go into special subdirectories.
-Also, at the root of that game folder, you will find the SnakePhysics.uproject file.
+Also, at the root of that game folder, you will find the *SnakePhysics.uproject* file, a  simple json file that contains basic information about the game.

 #### 1.4 Test-Start the Game in the UE4 Editor

 Just to make sure everything works up until here, you should start up the downloaded game in the UE4 editor.
-Bring up the "Epic Games Launcher" (installed together with UE4) and click on the Engine version you would like to launch (at this point, you will only have one version of UE4 installed).
+Bring up your "Epic Games Launcher" (installed together with UE4) and click on the Engine version you would like to launch (at this point, you probably only have one version of UE4 installed).
 You should first see this startup screen:

 <img src="images/ue4_editor_startup_screen.png" alt="UE4 Editor Startup Screen" width=400 height=150 />